Naturally Clean and Polish Silver, Gold, and Other Metals

 Place gold jewelry in glass container and cover with warm water.
 Add 1/2 teaspoon liquid handsoap, 1/2 teaspoon baking soda, and a few squirts of toothpaste (not gel) to the jar.
 Cover and shake well.
 Allow to sit for an hour or two, shaking once or twice.
 Remove jewelry from jar and rinse well in warm water.
 Polish dry with a soft cloth.

 Line stainless steel pot with aluminum foil and place in sink.
 Put silver item in pot and cover with hot water.
 Add one tablespoon salt and one tablespoon baking soda to pot.
 Allow to sit for a couple of minutes, agitating a bit if needed.
 Note that the silver item MUST be in contact with the aluminum foil for this to work correctly.
 Rinse well and polish dry.

-(Do not use on figurines or other items where it's important that shading be preserved.
-Also do not use on glued items and I recommend against using on your precious gemstones!)
+(Do not use on figurines or other items where it’s important that shading be preserved.
+Also do not use on glued items, and would also recommend against using on your precious gemstones!)